madrkash/ProductAPI/README.md

 1. **Swagger**

 ### Assumptions
-1. Delivery Price is also mandatory.
+1. Delivery Price is mandatory.
 2. Authentication is not mandatory.

 ## TODO